25+ Affordable Wedding Ring Alternatives

 What do other cultures do instead of wedding rings?

-There are many other options that many cultures choose to use instead of wedding rings.
+There are many other cultural alternatives to wedding rings that I didn’t know about until I started researching for this article.
 In Amish and Hutterite communities, married men sport beards to show they are taken.
 This is an interesting reversal from some other cultures where it’s generally the men who don’t wear a ring!

 In India, toe rings or a gold pendant or necklace with black beads are indicators that a woman is married.
 Glass bangles that are white or red can be worn by Hindu wives and are not removed until they are single again.